+RATINGS

-INCLUDED ON MACMILLAN 100 MEDIO FONDO GRAN FONDO DRAGON DEVIL RATINGS The climbs are all given a rating out of ten, ten being the toughest and you may notice the scores of some have changed from their appearance in my previous books.
-This is because I'm rating them in the context of the event, so naturally the Devil's staircase now aets a 10, instead of a nine as it had previously
+The climbs are all given a rating out of ten, ten being the toughest and you may notice the scores of some have changed from their appearance in my previous books.
+This is because I'm rating them in the context of the event, so naturally the Devil's staircase now gets a 10, instead of a nine as it had previously held.

-ren 2022 |

-Mor

-Q

-Cyclisheld.
 The rating is an amalgamation of gradient, length, the likely hostility of the riding conditions, and the condition of the surface.